Portland Child Custody Attorneys

 In creating a parenting plan, the court can only consider the best interests of the child and the safety of the parties.

 The court may order equal parenting time.
 If a parent requests that the court order equal parenting time in the parenting plan, the court may deny the request if the court determines, by written findings, that equal parenting time is not in the best interests of the child or endangers the safety of the parties.

 Experienced Portland Oregon Child Custody Attorneys

-If you or someone you care about is in need of legal representation for a child custody case, divorce, or family law matters, we can help – call today.
+If you or someone you care about is in need of an experienced family law attorney in Portland, legal representation for a child custody case, divorce, or family law related matters, we can help – call today.
 (503) 770-5555